PJC-1/tic_tac_toe_Reactjs/README.md

 - The **onClick** prop on the build-in DOM **<button>** component tells React to set up a click event listener.

+- When a component no longer keeps its own state; it receives its value from its parent component and informs its parent when its clicked.
+We call components like this **controlled components**.

 es6
 -------------
 - The JavaScript **arrow function** syntax.
 When passing a function as the **onClick** prop to a button tag we need to do something like this: